maybeswapnil/asym/MCQ_PLATFORM_SUMMARY.md

 **Business Logic**: Complete quiz, question, answer, and session management
 **Documentation**: Auto-generated API docs available
 **Architecture**: Clean, scalable, and maintainable codebase

-The platform is now ready for production use and can be easily extended with the remaining architecture components (Redis, Kafka, MongoDB) as needed for scaling.